thatcatfromspace/competitive-programming/CP problems.md

 did not know how to proceed. tried to naively sort the array in place resulting in around `O(n)` complexity.

 instead, use a hashmap to map the number of 0s, 1s and 2s, clear the array, and then push them back in the right order with the count from the hashmap.

+## Lucky numbers in matrix - [LeetCode](https://leetcode.com/problems/lucky-numbers-in-a-matrix)

+find min element in row, push it to an array, find max element in row, push it to another array. from both arrays, match elements from both arrays in the original matrix to find lucky numbers.